 Include the ISBN on your copyright page.
 The world has switched to a 13-digit ISBN, (see http://en.wikipedia.org/wiki/International_Standard_Book_Number) but if you have an older 10-digit you’ll want to switch it to an ISBN-13.
 You can do that here: http://www.isbn.org/converterpub.asp

 For a journal or other serial publication an ISSN applies.

 Place of Printing

-Include the country of origin and if PageMaster Publishing Services is doing the printing, we’d appreciate a little acknowledgement with our logo on the Copyright page.
+Include the country of origin (important for exporting); and if PageMaster Publishing Services is doing the printing, we’d appreciate a little acknowledgement with our logo on the Copyright page.
 Something like:

 Publication Assistance and Digital Printing in Canada by: PageMaster Publication Services.